FilopaterMaher/FilopaterMaher/README.md

 ### Hi there, I'm Filopater Maher 👋
 - Data Engineer
 - 👀 I’m interested in **Data Engineering, BigData, and Ai**
-- 🌱 I’m currently learning **Cloud Technologies, Distributes Systems Design, Networking, and Data Engineering concepts and tools, Web Development** to become a Data Engineer and make data pipeline applications with great tools like Spark, Hadoop, BigQuery, Airflow
+- 🌱 I’m currently learning **Cloud Technologies, Distributes Systems Design, Networking, and Data Engineering concepts and tools** to become a Data Engineer and make data pipeline applications with great tools like Spark, Hadoop, BigQuery, Airflow
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/filo1)
 - 😄 Pronouns: He/Him
 <!---